-As the name suggests, in season you can pick the blueberry fruit along the way.
+As the name suggests, in season (which is at the time of writing) you can pick the blueberry fruit along the way.
 You can also visit the many tourist farms and purchase homemade food, drink and condiments.
-For something different, stop in Gabrje where there is a herbalist farm specialising in herbal remedies.

 Strawberries and a fat dragon

 If you are hiking with children, make it more exciting by taking them on the local dragon hunt.
 The area around Janče was once known as the land of the strawberries.
 Local legend tells of a man who brought back seeds from his travels around the world and left them to his daughter when he died (I could think of better inheritances).